Health and Safety FAQsExpand All

 Will I be required to wear a face covering?

-We have worked diligently with state and local health officials, medical and epidemiology experts, and attraction industry leaders to develop protocols and guidelines to safely reopen our parks, including requirements for employees and guests to wear face coverings.
+We have worked diligently with state and local health officials, medical experts and consultants, and attraction industry leaders to develop protocols and guidelines to safely reopen our parks, including requirements for employees and guests to wear face coverings.